Migacz85/track-laptop-usage/README.md

 ## Power management features
 - Control when user computer will be suspended. [ power-management.sh ]
+  - Suspend after X inactivity time
   - Do not suspend if there is music playing on local sound card or Bluetooth speaker
-  - Suspend after X inactivity time
 - Before going in to suspend mode check if user is sitting at front of computer: [ power-management.sh ]
   1. Make a picture
   2. Check if on picture is a face
   3. If not - suspend.
+  4. Last check is stored in `suspend_check.jpg` file
 - Prevent from running script twice [ start_power_management.sh ]

+# Bugs:

+- [x] Once I found computer was not supsending because sound card was giving false information that is "RUNNING", `pulseaudio -k`, imediattely solved problem.

 # Installation

 On arch/manjaro run:
 - `bash install.sh`
+if you are on different distro inspect `install.sh` and install packages specified in this file using your package mangager.

 To start tracking time - and suspending computer shortly after when you are away.
 - `bash start_power_management.sh`

-Or if you want just to track time without controlling when your laptop will be suspended, start this script on every start of your system:
+Or if you want just to track time without controlling when your laptop will be suspended, start this script on every fresh start of your system:

-(Beware that way you will track how long your computer was turn on.)
-- ` bash track-laptop-usage.sh daily daily-laptop.log
+- ` bash track-laptop-usage.sh daily daily-laptop.log `
-    bash track-laptop-usage.sh hourly hourly-laptop.log `
+- ` bash track-laptop-usage.sh hourly hourly-laptop.log `

+Note:
+Beware that way you will track how long your computer was turn on.
+So if you will go away, and your computer will be open this will count.
+You can set your current power management to suspend your computer more quickly.

 To show plot you need to run:
 - `bash show-graph.sh`